 Welcome to our Medical Assistant training program in Oklahoma City.
-Thank you for choosing Medical Assisting class at MedNoc Training College.
+Thank you for choosing the Medical Assisting Program at MedNoc Training College.

-The Medical Assistant program is 448-clock hour course designed to focus on clinical aspect of training.
-The course is structured and led by licensed nurse as the instructor.
-The MA course incorporates classroom instruction including lectures, role playing, videos and testing.
-The Medical Assistant course also incorporates skills training in the skills lab, and clinical internship.
-At the end of this training the students should master the knowledge, and skill required to pass National Certified Medical Assistant Exam, and gain employment at entry level as a Nationally Certified Medical Assistant.
-As Certified Medical assistant you will work with doctors, nurses and other healthcare professional to render care to newborns, children and adults.
-You will become part of the health care team, involved in treating patients from pediatrics to geriatrics.
-As Nationally Certified Medical Assistant you can typically work in medical offices, clinics, urgent care centers and may work in general medicine or specialty practices.
+The Medical Assistant is a 448-clock hour Program designed to focus on the clinical aspect of training.
+The course is structured and led by a licensed nurse as the instructor.
+The MA course incorporates classroom instruction, including lectures, role-playing, videos, and testing.
+The Medical Assistant course also includes skills training in the skills lab and clinical internship.
+At the end of this training, the students should master the knowledge and skills required to pass the National Certified Medical Assistant Exam and gain employment at the entry-level as a Nationally Certified Medical Assistant.
+As a Certified Medical Assistant, you will work with doctors, nurses, and other healthcare professionals to render care to newborns, children, and adults.
+You will become part of the health care team involved in treating patients from pediatrics to geriatrics.
+As a Nationally Certified Medical Assistant, you can typically work in medical offices, clinics, urgent care centers and may work in general medicine or specialty practices.

 - Communication and interpersonal abilities.